choulab/lab-website/content/home/slider.md

   cta_icon = "graduation-cap"

 [[item]]
-  title = "Left"
-  content = "I am left aligned :smile:" align = "left"
+  title = "Biosynthetic RNA nanofactory" content = "A dual enzymatic cascade spatially organized within a multi-component DNA origami chassis for integrated RNA manufacturing.
+This is a synthetic biology project aimed at pushing the boundaries of design complexity (Image courtesy of Dr. Rasmus Sorensen)" align = "left"

   overlay_color = "#555"  # An HTML color value.